Content2Map Logo

 The Amazon Rescue Center (CREA) rehabilitates animals rescued from illegal trafficking, including manatees, turtles, and birds, and educates visitors on conservation.

-• Isla de los monos
+• Isla de los Monos

 A respected rescue and rehabilitation center for wild monkeys located on a jungle island near Iquitos, Peru, working to combat illegal animal trafficking and care for abandoned infants.